pagekite/upagekite/README.md

-# upagekite: MicroPython PageKite connector (for the ESP32)
+# upagekite: MicroPython/ESP32 PageKite connector

 **WARNING:** This is ALPHA QUALITY CODE.
 Get in touch and have a chat
              before using it for anything important!
 Here be dragons!